Ayeshashabbir01/study_buddy/README.md

 5. add room in the room model from admin panel.
 ```
 # `Now Adding more Models`
+ 1. Each model represents different data, like users, posts, or comments.
+ 2. so, we can add more models to make the code easier to maintain and update easily.
 ```py
 # models.py
 from django.db import models